Solution of the optimal assignment problem by diagonal scaling algorithms: Entropy maximization and matrix scaling

 The diagonal scaling problem can be generally defined as finding diagonal matrices $D_r$ and $D_c$ with positive diagonal entries such that the scaled matrix $D_rAD_c$ has prescribed row and column sums.
 Due to the variety of its applications, this problem has been well studied~\cite{menonSchneider69,Brualdi,sinkhorn67}.
 A comparison of the proposed algorithms to solve this problem, can be found in~\cite{MSchneider1990}.
 A remarkable special case arises when the row and column sums of the matrix $\bfX=D_rAD_c$ are required to be identically one, so that $\bfX$ is bistochastic.

-Then, the following theorem provides a sufficient condition for the existence of a diagonal scaling. \begin{theorem}[Sinkhorn~\cite{sinkhorn67}] Let $A$ be an $n\times n$ nonnegative matrix with total support (every positive entry belongs to a diagonal).
-Then there exist diagonal matrices $D_r$ and $D_c$ such that $D_r A D_c$ is bistochastic.
-Moreover, if $A$ is fully indecomposable, then $D_r$ and $D_c$ are unique up to a constant factor. \end{theorem}
+A non-negative matrix, $A$, {\em has support} if it has a positive diagonal that is, there exists a permutation $\sigma$ such that $a_{i\sigma(i)}> 0, 1\leq i \leq n$.
+Also, it {\em has total support} if every positive entry belongs to a diagonal.
+The standard way to check whether a matrix has support is to compute its Dulmage-Mendelsohn decomposition~\cite{dum58,Pothen90}.
+However, this approach does not lead to a parallel algorithm.
+We note that an alternative algorithm based on diagonal scaling has been proposed by~\cite{linial}.
+This algorithm allows one to determine whether a $n\times n$ matrix has support after $n^2\log(n)$ Sinkhorn iterations.
+It can be implemented in parallel.